edgedb/edgedb/docs/datamodel/computeds.rst

 Filtering
 ^^^^^^^^^

-If you find yourself writing the same ``filter`` expression repeatedly, consider defining a computed field that encapsulates the filter.
+If you find yourself writing the same ``filter`` expression repeatedly in queries, consider defining a computed field that encapsulates the filter.

 .. code-block:: sdl